ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 ```

 Here are the strategies with their starter code, finished code and also the related blog post.

+## Deployment

+This can be hosted anywhere like VM or serverless platforms like Vercel, Netlify except edge platforms like Cloudflare Pages because this project uses Argon2 for password hashing which is not supported on edge platforms.
+If you choose not to have password based authentication, you can host it on edge platforms (still you will need to make changes especially in aes implementation).

 ## 1. Oauth (Google and Github)